On Detection of Multiple Object Instances using Hough Transforms

 Computer Vision and Pattern Recognition (CVPR), 2010 IEEE Conference on |

 Published by IEEE

-Hough transform based methods for detecting multiple objects use non-maxima suppression or mode-seeking to locate and distinguish peaks in Hough images.
-Such postprocessing requires tuning of many parameters and is often fragile, especially when objects are located spatially close to each other.
-In this paper, we develop a new probabilistic framework for object detection which is related to the Hough transform.
-It shares the simplicity and wide applicability of the Hough transform but at the same time, bypasses the problem of multiple peak identification in Hough images, and permits detection of multiple objects without invoking non-maximum suppression heuristics.
-Our experiments demonstrate that this method results in a significant improvement in detection accuracy both for the classical task of straight line detection and for a more modern category-level (pedestrian) detection problem.
+To detect multiple objects of interest, the methods based on Hough transform use non-maxima supression or mode seeking in order to locate and to distinguish peaks in Hough images.
+Such postprocessing requires tuning of extra parameters and is often fragile, especially when objects of interest tend to be closely located.
+In the paper, we develop a new probabilistic framework that is in many ways related to Hough transform, sharing its simplicity and wide applicability.
+At the same time, the framework bypasses the problem of multiple peaks identification in Hough images, and permits detection of multiple objects without invoking nonmaximum suppression heuristics.
+As a result, the experiments demonstrate a significant improvement in detection accuracy both for the classical task of straight line detection and for a more modern category-level (pedestrian) detection problem.